Developing Sportsmanship & Fostering Talent

 - Football (Senior)

-- Girls Gymnastics (Junior & Senior)
+- Girls Gymnastics (Junior and Senior)

 We participate in ISST (International Schools Sports Tournament) and ISGA (Independent Schools Gymnastics Association).
 In addition, our students participate in the annual Council of British International Schools (COBIS) Junior and Senior Games, in which students compete in a three-day competition including Athletics, Swimming and Football.

-A recent fixture in our Junior School calendar is an annual sports competition against The British School of Paris, where students play Basketball, Hockey and Football in a one day tournament.
+A recent fixture in our Junior School calendar is an annual sports competition against The British School of Paris, where students play Basketball, Hockey and Football in a one-day tournament.
 The Junior Schools also field teams in Football and Basketball against local international schools.

 Our students have won many titles in different sports over the years and are well-respected competitors on the international school's circuit.